akshayravikumar/blog/_posts/2020-07-07-python-dictionaries.md

 category: articles
 ---

+In my experience, when students learn data structures they (1) learn how the internals work theoretically (2) use off-the-shelf data structures to solve problems and (3) sometimes implement these data structures from scratch.
+However, I don't often see classes diving into the internals of these off-the-shelf data structure implementations, and the interesting design decisions and practical considerations that accompany them.

-When I was a TA for [6.006](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/), I had students answer these questions about Python dictionaries.
+When I was a TA for [6.006](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/), I had students answer these questions about Python dictionaries (this is slightly shortened and modified).
 I hope they were a fun way to better understand hash tables and experiment with them "in the wild."

 ## Problems